aerospike-community/aerospike-graphite/README.md

 If this is not preferable, you can also specify a credentials file with -c/--credentials-file.
 It is a simple 2 line file, with the username and password on each line, in that order.
 With this method, the credentials file can be secured via other means (eg: chmod 600) and prevent snooping.

+### Logfile Management

+An example logrotate file is provided.
+Move/rename the asgraphite.logrotate into your logrotate.d dir (eg: /etc/logrotate.d)

+**Note**
+This script is not aware of journalctl, as such it is not completely compatible with SystemD OSs.
+If your OS is a SystemD OS (RedHat 7, Ubuntu 16+), you would need to reinstall logrotate.
+Otherwise the generated log will grow without end.

 ## Dependencies
 - python 2.6+
 - python argparse, bcrypt (if using auth), pyOpenSSL (if using SSL/TLS)